 Slope stability

-The slope stability in the area of the pipeline routing should be calculated along the entire pipeline with the displacement-based approach according to prEN 1998-5:2022, 7.2.2.3, to calculate residual displacements for the pipeline design.
+The slope stability in the area of the pipeline routing should be calculated along the entire pipeline with the displacement-based approach according to EN 1998-5:—4, 7.2.2.3, to calculate residual displacements for the pipeline design.

 The residual displacements calculated in (1) should be considered in the structural analysis of the pipeline.